sveltejs/kit/.changeset/ninety-taxis-bathe.md

 '@sveltejs/kit': patch
 ---

-chore: improve error message when making a form action request to a route without form actions
+chore: specify the route ID in the error message during development when making a form action request to a route without form actions